coffin399/ProjectMOMOKA/docs/README_en.md

 ### Image generation doesn't work

-1. Check if Stable Diffusion WebUI Forge is running
+1. Check if [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) is running
+2. Check if WebUI Forge was started with the `--api` flag (required)
-2. Check if `forge_url` in `config.yaml` is correct
+3. Check if `forge_url` in `config.yaml` is correct
-3. Check if the model is correctly loaded
+4. Check if the model is correctly loaded

 ### Earthquake alerts don't arrive